7 frugal craft ideas that won’t break the bank

 On Obsessively Stitching, there’s a great tutorial on how to make baby leg warmers out of inexpensive scarves from the dollar store.

 Baby leg warmers are super-fashionable right now, but they’re not always cheap.
 Making these from dollar store scarves is a fabulous idea to make your baby fashionable, but not break the bank in doing so.

-4. Create coloured tape from wrapping paper.
+4. Create colored tape from wrapping paper.

-The results are quite stunning, and totally unique!
+The results are quite stunning and totally unique!

 5. Paint your kitchen cabinets like a professional.

 This one isn’t simple and it will take a bit of time to do it right, but the folks on Evolution of Style have created a tutorial on how to paint your kitchen cabinets.